simonangel-fong/Note_Tech/Operating_System/ccp/security/security.md

 - `Confidentiality`

-  - a component of privacy that implements to protect user's data from unauthorized viewers.
+  - a component of privacy that implements to **protect user's data from unauthorized viewers.**
   - In practice, it can be using **cryptographic keys to encrypt data**, and using keys to encrypt keys.

 - `Integrity`

-  - maintaining and assuring the accuracy and completeness of data over its entire lifecycle.
+  - maintaining and **assuring the accuracy and completeness** of data over its entire lifecycle.
   - In practice, utilizing ACID compliant databases for valid transactions, utilizing tamper-evident or tamper proof `Hardware Security Modules (HSM)`.

 - `Availability`
-  - Information needs to be made be available when needed.
+  - Information needs to be made be **available** when needed.
   - In practice: High Availability, Migtigating DDoS, Decryption access.

 ![cia](./pic/cia.png)

----

-## Vulnerabilities

 - `Vulnerabilities`
   - A hole or a weekness in the applications, which can be a design flaw or an implementation bug, that allows an attacker to cause harm to the stakeholders of an application.

 ---

-## Encryption
+## Encryption - Confidentiality

+### Terminology

 - `Cryptography密码术`